-No matter where you are in life right now, it’s likely that at some point along the way, confidence has been an issue for you.
+No matter where you are in life right now, it’s likely that at some point along the way confidence has been an issue for you.

-I’m not saying that you have never felt as though your confidence is low but here me out on this one because something just came to me recently (as is often the case) and it made me think “oh, of course!”
-Especially given that confidence isn’t something I’ve focused on over the last couple of years or so, maybe twice at the most.
+I’m not saying that you have never felt as though your confidence is low, but here me out on this one because something just came to me recently (as is often the case), and it made me think “oh, of course!”
+Especially given that confidence isn’t something I’ve focused on over the last couple of years or so.
+Maybe twice at the most.

-The point is we can sometimes turn confidence into this big deal and then waste our time trying to fix this problem that we in fact created in the first place.
+The point is we can sometimes turn confidence into this big deal and then waste our time trying to fix this ‘problem’ that we created in the first place.

-That’s where my “of course” moment comes in.
+That’s where my ‘of course!’ moment comes in.

 You don’t have a confidence issue

-If you can in any way relate to thinking you have confidence issues when you’re not making the progress you want, then you might be wondering what else it could be if it’s not a confidence problem.
+If you can, in any way, relate to thinking you have confidence issues when you’re not making the progress you want, then you might be wondering what else it could be if it’s not a confidence problem.
 After all, everyone needs big doses of it, don’t they?
-Well yes, it’s good for people to feel confident within themselves but there’s another C word that’s just as important…
+Well, yes, it’s good for people to feel confident within themselves, but there’s another ‘C’ word that’s just as important…

 Yep, being clear on the direction in which you’re heading.
 Some people might define it as having a clear goal or aim in mind.
-That doesn’t mean that everything will move along and eventually turn out exactly as you’ve planned but knowing what you’re aiming for (and why) makes all the difference.
+That doesn’t mean that everything will move along and eventually turn out exactly as you’ve planned, but knowing what you’re aiming for (and why) makes all the difference.

 It’s a bit like wanting to go somewhere in London but not knowing exactly where, so what do you do?
 You wander around as you try to decide where to go.
-You could make up your mind as you wander along but if not, you’ll confuse yourself and end up all over the place and feeling lost, or just giving up.
+You could make up your mind as you wander along, but if not you’ll confuse yourself and end up all over the place and feeling lost, or just giving up.

 So with all of that in mind, I’d like to ask you a couple of questions…

 1. If you’re currently in a position where there’s something you would like to do but you’re not quite making the progress you desire, a) do you have a clear or hazy idea? and b) how certain are you that what you want to do is value-based?

-In other words, are you doing it because it’s in line with who you are and what you really want or is it based on what others say you should do or what they expect of you?
+In other words, are you doing it because it’s in line with who you are and what you really want, or is it based on what others say you should do or what they expect of you?

 2. If you’re still reading this post, then I’ll presume you consider yourself to be a shy, quiet and/or introverted woman who has issues with confidence.
-If that’s the case what would you like more of here at The Confidence Haven?
+If that’s the case, what would you like more of here at The Confidence Haven?
 Let me know through the contact page.